Skip to main content

 Artem Babaian

-The biodiversity of Earth’s RNA viruses is enormous and unexplored.
-Under 0.1% of RNA viruses are known.
-Our lab uses ultra high-performance computing and AI as a means to explore the deep unknowns of virology and molecular genetics.
-Our aim is to build digital infrastructure to enable a global virus surveillance network, and understand the how we can prevent or mitigate the next pandemic.
+The biodiversity of Earth’s RNA viruses is vast and unexplored.
+Less than 0.1% of RNA viruses are known.
+Our lab uses ultra high-performance computing and AI to explore the deep unknowns of virology and molecular genetics.
+We are searching for highly divergent or "Dark RNA Viruses" which cause diseases of unknown etiology such as Alzheimer's, Encephalitis, Endometriosis, and Cancer.

 K. Sandy Pang